nicholas-a-karle/Quantum-Chess/README.md

 #

 #   Gameplay Outline
-       goal is to force other player to be measured at 1 without you measuring at 1
-       rules:
-           take turns applying H, T, CX, X, Y, and Z gates to eachother *CX may go either way
-           may call for measurement at any point, if they measure and 1 and you at 0, you score otherwise, continue game as if nothing happened *to call for measurement, both players must have placed the same number of gates *caller is measured first
-           max number of gates is 9
+    Each player starts with 150 lives
+    Each player can create a quantum circuit which is run 30 times at each measurement Each time their bit is resolved to a 1, they lose a life Only the second player may run and measure the circuit The game ends when one or both players goes below 1 life

 # Credit
-    Usage of QPong assets from Qiskit
+    Usage of some QPong assets from Qiskit